 Public Simulated Space Missions

-Drop by on the third Sunday of the month to join a simulated space mission to the moon, Mars, or a comet.
+Small groups can drop by on the third Sunday of the month to join a simulated space mission to the moon, Mars, or a comet.
 Visitors are divided into two groups, with half assigned to be engineers and scientists in the mission control room and the other half assigned to be astronauts on the “spacecraft.”
 Participants switch places halfway through the mission, so each person gets the full experience.
 Just like real astronauts, you’ll attend a briefing session then select tasks to perform on the mission: navigation, medical, communication, or life support.
 The key is teamwork, which means that participants have to work together to complete a successful mission.

 The core of each Challenger Center is an interactive, computerized simulator with a mission control room patterned after the NASA Johnson Space Center and an orbiting space station ready for exploration.